RobTillaart/logicAnalyzer/README.md

 - **void plot()** plots the latest internal value for the serial plotter, with a defined offset per channel.
 Value can be patched in the logicAnalyzer.cpp file
 - **void plotRaw()** plot the latest internal value as 0 and 1

+Note one can mix sample() and inject(), the data pins will always be in the lower channels and one can add / inject some higher bits.
+See example.

 ### Clock